oktadev/okta-blog/_source/_posts/2020-06-26-spring-boot-vue-kotlin.md

 ## Create an OIDC Application for Vue Authentication

 You should have already signed up for a free Okta developer account.
 The next step is to create an OpenID Connect (OIDC) application.
-Once you’ve logged into your Okta developer dashboard, click on the **Application** top-menu item, and then on the **Add Application** button.
+Once you've logged into your Okta developer dashboard, click on the **Application** top-menu item, and then on the **Add Application** button.

 Select application type **Single-Page App**.